ModifAmorphic/outward/ActionUI/README.md

 ***

 ## Latest Release ${PACKAGE_VERSION}
+  - Added "Move to Stash" button to item context menu.
+  - Fix food decay in multiplayer.
+Client's will now have food decay based on the hosts configuration.
+Previously, food in client stashes was decaying at it's base rate, using neither client nor hosts stash configuration.
   - Durability display should now track equipment when first loading, without needing to unequip and equip.
   - Fix for Durability Display not displaying after first save is loaded without switching gear.
+  - Action Slots no longer stop tracking stack counts after switching from keyboard to controller and back to keyboard.
+  - Fix for Action UI settings not displaying correctly when Action Slots are disabled.
   - Equipment sets should now unequip to stash correctly when hosting a game.
-  - Client's in multiplayer games will now have food decay based on the hosts configuration.
-Previously, food in client stashes was decaying at it's base rate, using neither client nor hosts stash configuration.
+  - Several fixes for swapping between 2h and 1h weapon sets, or sets with empty slots.

 ## Release 1.1.2
   - Characters should no longer be stuck in a T-pose when joining another game.